COVID-19 Violence Prevention Emergency & Sustainability Fund

 The restricted collaborative fund will solicit funding with support from California-based philanthropic organizations.
 Grantmaking for the fund will happen once per month, with proposals being accepted on a rolling basis.
 The number of available awards is contingent upon the fund’s total capital raised within a twelve-month period.

-Weekly Review of Proposals (Grants up to $20,000 per organization): Rapid Response Review Committee – composed of three individuals representing foundation and community partners – review proposals received once per week via email exchange or conference call meetings.
+- Weekly Review of Proposals: Rapid Response Review Committee – composed of three individuals representing foundation and community partners – review proposals received once per week via email exchange or conference call meetings.

 - Organizations must be: